bijancfarahani/roterB/README.md

 # Setup
 This repo contains a Dockerfile for building on Linux.
 But the windowing system can't (easily) run in a docker container.
 Right now, the app crashes with some windowing assertion error.
-Until this is fixed, rely on Visual Studio for any actual development + testing.
+Until this is fixed, rely on Visual Studio for any actual development + testing!!!!

-## Running in the container
+## Running in the container (Crashes right now)
 ### Prerequisites
 Docker needs to be installed on your dev machine.